Constraining Primordial Magnetism: Non-linear Field Evolution

 where $v_A$ and $\tau_c$ are defined above, and $\tau_*$ is the time of last scattering.
 For magneto-acoustic modes, the damping is similar to that of \eqref{eq:magdamp} with the Alfv\'en velocity $v_A$ replaced with the baryon sound speed $c_{s,b}$, causing them to damp on smaller scales \cite{Jedamzik:1998,Subramanian:1998}.
 For simplicity, we will treat the field as damping solely on the largest scale, that of the Alfv\'en modes.

 To account for this damping in our work, we allow the linear perturbations $\Delta_B$ and $\Pi_B$ to evolve.
 This is in contrast to other work in the literature \cite{Paoletti:2008,Finelli:2008,Yamazaki:2006} where the perturbations are constant for all time and the damping is imposed as a cut off on the initial power spectrum.
-This is implemented by constructing effective differential equations for the two perturbations for $\tau < \tau_*$\footnote{Though we base our treatment on that of \cite{Subramanian:1998}, it is worth noting that approximately the same result for $\Delta_B$ can be derived from \eqref{eq:neglected} and \eqref{eq:thetab}, using the same approximation as in \eqref{eq:magpertevo2} and those within \cite{Subramanian:1998} (notably, homogeneous baryons $\Delta_b \sim 0$ and drag $\theta_\gamma \sim 0$, and terminal velocity $\ddot{\Delta}_B \sim 0$) in the overdamped regime.}
+This is implemented by constructing effective differential equations for the two perturbations for $\tau < \tau_*$

 For $\tau > \tau_*$, we set $\dot{\Delta}_B$ and $\dot{\Pi}_B$ to zero, as after recombination there is less than one scattering per Hubble time and the damping is negligible.
 To ensure that energy conservation is maintained we presume that this is transferred equally into the photon-baryon fluid.
 We modify the baryon density equation to